-Managing Docker and Mesos at HomeAway
+Session: Managing Docker and Mesos at HomeAway

 Alexis is CTO and co-founder at Datadog, where he brings a strong focus on technical elegance and operational efficiency.
 Prior to founding Datadog, Alexis Lê-Quôc served as the Director of Operations for Wireless Generation where he built the team and infrastructure that served more than 4 million students in 49 states.
 As a member of the original 'devops' movement, Alexis spent several years as a software engineer at IBM Research, Neomeo and Orange.